List of Atlas Shrugged characters: Ragnar Danneskjöld

 One of Galt's first followers, and world-famous as a pirate, who seizes relief ships sent from the United States to the People's States of Europe.
 He works to ensure that once those espousing Galt's philosophy are restored to their rightful place in society, they have enough capital to rebuild the world.
 Kept in the background for much of the book, Danneskjöld makes a personal appearance to encourage Rearden to persevere in his increasingly difficult situation, and gives him a bar of gold as compensation for the income taxes he has paid over the last several years.
 Danneskjöld is married to the actress Kay Ludlow; their relationship is kept hidden from the outside world, which only knows of Ludlow as a retired film star.
 Considered a misfit by Galt's other adherents, he views his actions as a means to speed the world along in understanding Galt's perspective.

 According to Barbara Branden, who was closely associated with Rand at the time the book was written, there were sections written describing Danneskjöld's adventures at sea, cut from the final published text.
 In a 1974 comment at a lecture, Rand said that Danneskjöld's name was a tribute to Victor Hugo's novel Hans of Iceland, wherein the hero becomes the first of the Counts of Danneskjöld.
-In the published book, Danneskjöld is always seen through the eyes of others (Dagny Taggart or Hank Rearden), except for a brief paragraph in the very last chapter.
+In the published book, Danneskjöld is always seen through the eyes of Dagny Taggart or Hank Rearden, except for a brief paragraph in the very last chapter.